Pricing

 • Regular price $0.93, sale price $0.79

-Left-digit bias: Demand Effects
+Left-Digit Bias: Demand Effects

-Human factors: Anchoring
+Human Factors: Anchoring

 • “You are lying on the beach on a hot lazy afternoon.
 For about an hour now, you have been thinking about an ice-cold bottle of your favorite beer.
 One of your friends gets up to make a phone call and offers to get you your favorite beer from a small run-down grocery store on the way back.
 Your friend says that the beer might be expensive and asks the maximum price that you are willing to pay.
 If the price is higher, your friend won’t buy the beer.
 What is your maximum price?